 A Zeugnis (Inspired Testimony) is a direct communication from the Holy Spirit, delivered through a Werkzeug (Instrument).
 A Werkzeug is a person, in a state of inspiration, through whom the Holy Spirit sends its message to God’s people.

 Zeugnisse usually are delivered orally (Aussprache) through a Werkzeug and recorded by a scribe.
 Occasionally a Werkzeug will deliver a Zeugnis in written form (Einsprache).

 Depending on the circumstances, a Zeugnis consists of just a handful of pointed words, or, it can continue for many minutes and fill many manuscript pages.
 Some Werkzeuge used gestures and body language to further illustrate a message.
 And we are told that most Werkzeuge spoke slowly and rhythmically, enunciating each syllable of God’s Word.

 A Zeugnis typically was delivered through one Werkzeug, but on rare occasions two, three, or even four Werkzeuge combined to deliver a single Zeugnis in a so-called Harmonischer Wort (Harmonized Word).
 For example, this manuscript excerpt from 28 June 1716 shows that J.C.
 Gleim, J.A.
-Gruber, Ursula Mayer, and J.F.
+Gruber, Ursula Meyer, and J.F.
 Rock each contributed to this Zeugnis.
 (Underlining added.)